 Learn about the precautions to take and the safety rules to follow in the event of a dam failure, as they are similar to those that apply to a flood hazard.

-In an emergency or a disaster, you are the first person responsible for your safety (French only) and that of your family, as well as safeguarding your property.
-In the event of a disaster, however, municipalities are responsible for helping the people affected and for taking the necessary measures.
+In an emergency or disaster, you are the first person responsible for your safety (in French only), your family's safety, and the safeguard of your property.
+When disaster strikes, however, municipalities have a duty to help the people affected and take the necessary action.

 What to do during